ComposableFi/composable/docs/docs/technology/cvm/lowering-routing.md

 A chain knows what is on B chain, and B chain knows what is on C.
 But chain A does not knows how B is connected to C

-In case B has Contracts, we send it.
+In case B has Contracts, we send CVM to decide.
 In case B has no Contracts, but CVM is just transfer, we send PFM.
+Because B to C will be single hop transfer.

 Other cases rejected.